2026 Call for Proposals

 • Recruiting and retaining diverse staff in a challenging hiring environment

-• Reaching out to minoritized students through relevant programming and services
+• Reaching minoritized students through culturally relevant programming and services

 • Ensuring equitable access to counseling services

-• Social justice / advocacy work in a counseling center setting
+• Social justice and advocacy work within a counseling center setting

 Leadership and Management Strategies